 - Add all other ingredients and simmer.
 Stir in remaining ingredients and mix well.
 Reduce heat to low and simmer for at least an hour, stirring occasionally.
 Taste and add more salt, pepper, salsa or chili seasoning if needed.

 - Add toppings and enjoy!
-Serve hot with your favorite toppings like shredded cheese, sour cream, cilantro and tortilla strips.
+Serve hot with your favorite toppings like shredded cheese, sour cream, cilantro, cornbread croutons or tortilla strips.

 Chili makes an amazing freezer meal!
 It holds up really well and is one of my favorite recipes to freeze.
 To freeze your homemade chili, check out the easy tips below.